RaspberryEmma/RaspberryEmma/README.md

 - ⚡ Fun fact: ...
 -->

-I am a postgrad student with the University of Southampton, currently enrolled in "MSc Operational Research and Statistics".
+I am a PhD student with the University of Bristol, currently enrolled in "Computational Statistics and Data Science".
 I'm currently learning various OR techniques for optimisation and data handling, with an interest towards probability theory and modelling.

 Mainly, I'm looking for opportunities to get to contribute to open-source projects as a means of sharpening my programming skills.